pUrGe12/DLL-side-loading-poc/README.md

 # DLL-side-loading-poc
 This repo contains a proof of concept for a technique called DLL side-loading, used to import malicious code into legitimate executables.
-This does not make use of the WinSxS assembly, for that, refer the extended version.
+The [extended version](https://github.com/pUrGe12/DLL-side-loading-poc/tree/main/extended) contains code relevant to WinSxS directory and a more traditional DLL side-loading by manipulating registry keys

 First we'll be looking at DLL search order hijacking.